 EVENING 5.00pm to dusk

-Boat hire for non mebers is £40 per session and this includes two rods.
+Boat hire for non members is £40 per session and this includes permits for two rods.
+The boats are equipped with oars and life jackets.
+Please wear your life jacket at all times.

 There is a boat available on Loch na Sguabaidh, keys can be obtained from the Blue Shed Cafe at Torrin.